 These are used to host a website.
-For example, the hosting records for iedr.ie include ns0.iedr.ie, ns2.iedr.ie.
+For example, the hosting records for weare ie include ns1.weare ie and a.ns.ie.
 Registrants should provide a minimum of two hosts with each request for registration, and these must be configured in accordance with Industry Best Practices set out in RFC protocols 1034 and 1035, and with authoritative zones to host the domain in question.